"We wouldn't need the suicide hotline if dairy farmers were getting paid what they deserve"

 Dairy farmers in the United States are paid by the hundredweight—that’s 100 pounds of milk, about 12 gallons.
 Milk prices, after peaking in 2014, have plummeted to roughly $15 per hundredweight, forcing many dairy farmers to operate in the red.
 Tina Carlin, executive director of Farm Women United and a Pennsylvania farmer herself, says the cost of production ranges from $22 to $25 per hundredweight.
 “We wouldn’t need the suicide hotline, we wouldn’t need the mental health services, if dairy farmers were getting paid what they deserve to be paid,” Carlin says.
 She and her husband quit dairy farming in 2012, switching to beef and vegetable crops.

-Lorraine Lewandrowski, a lawyer and dairy farmer in Herkimer County, New York, agrees that an $20 emergency floor price would help in the short term.
-Long-term, though, the dairy pricing system isn’t necessarily designed to benefit family farmers.
+Lorraine Lewandrowski, a lawyer and dairy farmer in Herkimer County, New York, agrees that a $20 emergency floor price would help in the short term.
+Long term, though, the dairy pricing system isn’t necessarily designed to benefit family farmers.

 Here’s how it works: Class I milk—the kind you buy off the shelf—brings farmers the most money.
 Then come three other classes, ranging from powdered milk to cheese and yogurt.
 “I would say the milk pricing formula is by and away the most important thing in terms of what we end up with,” Lewandrowski says.
 “When the government has the formula and you go by that formula, it can work for you, or it can work against you.”